-Course Credit Weight Length Prerequisite Printmaking-9-12 Grade ing-9-12 Grade .5 1.0 Half Year Half Year 1 Foundation Art Course with an 85 or Fillitillakilig-9-12 Glade Trail real above AND Teacher Recommendation
+Course Credit Weight Length Prerequisite Printmaking-9-12 Grade .5 1.0 Half Year 1 Foundation Art Course with an 85 or above AND Teacher Recommendation

 Printmaking is a half credit course which can be taken in either the fall or spring semesters.
 In this course, students will be engaged in a wide range of printmaking works of art using a variety of materials, including: linoleum, plaster, found objects, wood and silkscreen.
 Students will be introduced to techniques such as etching, relief, intaglio, and mono prints.
 Students will gain a better appreciation of printmaking as an art form.